0

 Step 3 - Schedule your appointment.

-Call the WISEWOMAN clinic directly to verify your eligibility and schedule your appointment.
-There you will meet with a doctor or other health care professional for a health risk assessment and clinical measurements including blood pressure, cholesterol, and blood sugar (A1C or glucose).
-The WISEWOMAN clinic will discuss your test results with you, arrange for follow-up if needed, and offer you services to help reduce your risk of cardiovascular disease.
+Call the WISEWOMAN clinic directly to verify that you are eligible and to schedule your appointment.
+During your appointment, you will meet with a doctor or other health care professional for an assessment of your heart health risk and tests including blood pressure, cholesterol, and blood sugar (A1C or glucose).
+The WISEWOMAN clinic will discuss your test results with you, arrange for a follow-up medical evaluation if needed, and offer you services to help reduce your risk of heart disease.

 Why get screened?

-Addressing risk factors such as high blood pressure, elevated cholesterol, obesity, inactivity, diabetes and smoking greatly reduces a woman’s risk of cardiovascular disease-related illness and death.
+Addressing risk factors such as high blood pressure, elevated cholesterol, obesity, inactivity, diabetes, and smoking greatly reduces the risk of cardiovascular disease-related illness and death for women.*

 • Heart disease and stroke combined kill more Coloradans than any other diseases (1).